couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-basics.markdown

 When using the command line tool, you cannot change the data file and index file path settings individually.
 If you need to configure the data file and index file paths individually, use the REST API.
-For more information, see [Configuring Disk and Index Path for a Node](couchbase-manual-ready.html#couchbase-admin-restapi-provisioning-diskpath)
+For more information, see [Configuring Index Path for a Node](couchbase-manual-ready.html#couchbase-admin-restapi-provisioning-diskpath)

 For Couchbase Server 2.0, once a node or cluster has already been setup and is